proto-aiken-13/tp/docs/UserGuide.md

 ![Ui](images/ug-image.png)

-### Tracking the details of your students is on the cusp of your fingertips!
+### Making student tracking easy.

-`npc_track` is a desktop application curtailed for the humble teaching assistants of SoC via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, `npc_track` can get your contact management tasks done faster than traditional GUI apps.
+`npc_track` is the application for all teaching assistants, streamlining student management processes to help combat the tediousness of keeping track of student particulars and performance.

 Here’s an overview of how `npc_track` can help you streamline your student management process:
-- Store, delete and edit information about your students!
+- Manage your student contacts (with working Telegram links!)
-- Track the attendance of your students
+- Manage tutorial groups!
-- Streamline the grading process of your students
+- Keep track of their attendance and participation levels.
-- Manage student groupings in an organized way
+- Keep track of their grades!

-On top of these functionalities, we believe that student management should be extremely efficient. `npc_track` is optimized for use via the familiar command line interface (CLI) for linux / fans of terminal applications as well as the benefits of an appealing user interface for TA’s more inclined to them!
+But more than that, the application is *simple to use* and efficient.
+The application has a command line interface (CLI) in which you can type in commands without having to scroll through contacts and lists to click on buttons.
+The application sports a simple and very readable look!

 ### How can `npc_track` help you in your teaching journey?